 Review the CQC with the intention of introducing reforms which will deliver a truly proportionate regulatory system.

 Introduce amendments to the Medical Act to allow the GMC to streamline its fitness-to-practise processes which are inflexible, heavy handed and place great stress on doctors.

-Introduce a regulatory mechanism for NHS management which will ensure core skills and attributes are maintained alongside clear individual accountability and responsibility.
+Introduce a regulatory mechanism for NHS management which will ensure core skills are maintained with clear individual accountability.

 Where everyone who works in the NHS feels part of a properly resourced team working in harmony and with the right mix of skills to do the job.

 Scrap the punitive tax and pension regulations which are driving senior doctors out of the workforce.
 Without action the staffing of services will be left in jeopardy.

 Introduce legislation in England to ensure system-level accountability for staffing levels, which will make sure that individual clinicians are not blamed when the system places them under unmanageable pressure.